craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Medium, x Action Cost (UNPACK > PREP > APPLY)

 #### Pouch
-Small, 1 Action Cost (UNPACK / PACK)
+Medium, 1 Action Cost (UNPACK / PACK)

-> A Pouch has three Slots
+> A Pouch has three Slots that may be used to store Small or Tiny Items.

 #### Small Bag
 ####